 (5) Can you see me now?
 We are very near the point where people will access the internet using wireless devices rather than PCs or laptops.
 If your pages are not optimized for wireless they simply aren’t being seen by the wireless crowd because the page is impossibly slow to load.
 Optimize your site for wireless to get new traffic.

 That’s it.
 There is a ton of opportunity online, but that doesn’t mean you can approach marketing online without knowing the rules.
-Be sure you’re taking the time to understand what is happening with your businesses online marketing campaigns whether you’re running them yourself or having a company or agency help.
+Be sure you’re taking the time to understand what is happening with your businesses online marketing campaigns whether you’re running them yourself or having a reputable digital marketing company or agency help.
 You want to do what you can to stay in Google’s good graces (and all of the other search engines) by being natural with your content creation and you have to authentic.
 If you’re natural and authentic, you will not have anything to worry about (especially not losing your website rankings).